ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 The IETF Datatracker should allow users to add links to repositories (for GitHub and other repository services) on working group, document, and user pages.
-This feature is already under development.
+At the time of this writing this feature was under development.

 # Working Group Process